DanOlinski/Budget/README.md

 # Budget App - Track Your Expenses

 ## Project Description
-The Budget app has been built with the primary scope of tracking your expenses and helping you create and stick to a budget.
-This application is able to track spending and other relevant information from any bank accounts linked.
-In order to provide a secure environment for the user's sensitive banking information, the application links to the email notifications received from a given bank instead of requiring direct bank information access.
-Users can assign their regular purchases to new or existing categories and in this way, track their daily spendings.
-They can also set spending limits per category in order to have a guideline of how much they should spend within a specific time frame.
+This application is able to track spending and other information from any bank account.
+All banks offer a notification feature where the user inputs an e-mail address in the main bank app, all expenses are sent from the bank to the provided e-mail address, the Budget app then scans the received e-mail for information such as ammount spent and store where the purchase was conducted.
+These e-mail notifications coming from the bank do not contain any user information, making it a secure way of sharing user's spending information with the budget app to make it easier for the user to track and manage their spending.

 ![Budget App](./media/BudgetApp.png)